1. Am I the right person to be a Policy Fellow?

 2. What is unique about the Policy Fellowships Programme?

-The Centre for Science and Policy is the first organisation in the UK to recognise that the critical issue which needs to be tackled in the research/policy interface is the relationship between researchers and policy makers, and the critical enabler to this relationship is that it be demand-led, not supply-led.
+The Centre for Science and Policy recognises that a critical issue which needs to be tackled in the research/policy interface is the relationship between researchers and policy makers, and a key enabler to this relationship is that it be policy demand-led, not supply-led.
 Before any kind of research can have an impact, the academics and the policy professionals have to understand, trust and respect one another.

 The Fellowship provides a unique opportunity to tackle these needs head-on, not through institutional connections but through personal introductions that bring research and policy face-to-face.
 CSaP is uniquely privileged in the way that the University and other organisations have allowed us to provide access to thought-leaders across all disciplines, and Cambridge is a perfect location to offer a space to think away from the day-job but with the best research around every corner.